tanloner/Bayern_G9_CS_11/src/introduction/README.md

 ```bash
 python -m unittest src.introduction.python.DigitalLibraryTest.DigitalLibraryTest.test_search_by_status
 ```
-<strong> AND AGAIN: </strong> You have to run the tests in the Project folder!
+<strong> AND AGAIN: </strong> You have to run the tests in the Project root folder!
 It will not work if you are not in the
-project folder.
+root folder.